-- ⚠ When prying up the speaker, take care not to damage the flex cable you just disconnected.
-If necessary, hold it to one side so the speaker has room to come out. - Insert a spudger under the top edge of the speaker near the edge of the iPhone's case. - Gently pry up and lift the top edge of the speaker. - When reinstalling the speaker, check the position of the flex cable and make sure it doesn't get trapped underneath the speaker.
+- ⚠ When prying up the speaker, take care not to damage the speaker flex cable you just disconnected.
+If necessary, bend the cable toward the battery so the speaker has room to come out. - Insert a spudger under the top edge of the speaker, near the edge of the iPhone's case. - Gently pry up and lift the top edge of the speaker slightly. - When reinstalling the speaker, check the position of the flex cable and make sure it doesn't get trapped underneath the speaker.